achalbhute/Data-Structure-Algo/Druva-interview.md

-## when we type google.com in an address bar wtf happens.
+## when we type google.com in an address bar what happens.

 1) dns - browser, arp/os, router cache, isp, dns server query
 2) tcp handsharke 3 way